-Back in December I ran an article called What Does Body Composition Mean where I looked a little bit at the different components of the human body and how they integrate to determine body composition.
-Following up from that piece, I want to talk more about body fat percentage, what the numbers tell you and how they can be used to determine how changes in body composition will affect the overall percentage.
+In the first part of this guide, I examined what body composition means where I looked at the different components of the human body and how they integrate to determine body composition.
+Following up from that piece, I want to talk more about body fat percentage (BF%), what the numbers tell you and how they can be used to determine how changes in body composition will affect the overall percentage.

-As I discussed in the article What Does Body Composition Mean, when you know the amounts of fat and lean mass present in the body, you can calculate body fat percentage.
-Now, I’m not going to talk about different methods of measuring body fat percentage in this article; that will be the topic of a future article.
+As I discussed in the first part of this guide, when you know the amounts of fat and lean mass present in the body, you can calculate body fat percentage.
+I’ll discuss the different methods available to do this later in the guide.

 For the time being let’s assume I have a magic wand which I can wave to determine someones body fat percentage.
-I want to show you how to do some basic calculations with those numbers in hand.
+With those values let me show you two different body composition calculations that can be done.

-How Will Changes in Body Composition Affect Body Fat Percentage
+How Do Changes in Body Composition Affect Body Fat Percentage?

 Since folks usually want to alter their body fat percentage, it’s instructive to look at how changes in either total fat mass or lean body mass will change overall body fat percentage.
 I want to look at the situation where our hypothetical athlete either loses pure fat, gains pure muscle, or gains muscle while losing fat.